0xNoSystem/hyperliquid_rust_bot/README.md

 A multi-user perpetual futures trading terminal for [Hyperliquid](https://hyperliquid.xyz), featuring a scripting engine that lets you write, test, and deploy automated trading strategies from your browser.

 Built with a Rust backend (Axum + WebSocket) and a React frontend.
-Strategies are written in **Rhai** (a Rust-native scripting language) and execute server-side with sandboxed resource limits.
+Strategies are written in **Rhai** (a Rust-native scripting language), execute server-side with sandboxed resource limits, and can combine indicator signals across multiple assets and timeframes.

 ---